Thomas Ford (composer): Life

-"occasional use of a sound effect: a heavy pizzicato "thump...with the first and second finger of the "Tleft hand according to the direction of the pricks."
+"occasional use of a sound effect: a heavy pizzicato "thump...with the first and second finger of the "left hand according to the direction of the pricks."
 One of the songs from this collection, "Since first I saw your face", was set by Roger Quilter in 1942 for the Arnold Book of Old Songs.
 The collection also includes the celebrated song "There is a Lady sweet and Kind".
 Ford is also remembered for setting to music the poem, 'Yet if His Majesty Our Sovereign Lord'.

 Some of his sacred music, found in two collections from 1614 and 1620, is unusual in including a basso continuo, a plainly Baroque feature which, though common on the continent by then, only made a belated appearance in England.

 Together with John Dowland, Ford is a chief representative of the school which preceded Henry Lawes.